Home NAS System

 img

 • Test the Samba share connectivity in Windows CMD.
-If the custom resource folder is displayed, it proves that the NAS server has been successfully set up.
+If the customized resource folder is displayed, it proves that the NAS server has been successfully set up.

 net view \\[NAS_IP]